pedrojmendoza/geofencing-workshop/creating_webapp.md

-The geo-fencing creation application is based on [AWS Amplify](https://aws.amazon.com/amplify/) and specifically on React.
+The geo-fencing management web application is based on [AWS Amplify](https://aws.amazon.com/amplify/) and specifically on React.

 To avoid facing issues with the local depedency management, we recommend you to create a new [Cloud9](https://aws.amazon.com/cloud9/) environment as IDE.
 We used a t2.micro instance running Amazon Linux.